 Consult our sample statement of interest to compare your existing draft!

 Statement of Interest – Writing and Editing Services

 When examining a sample statement of interest, always remember that it is only a guideline and should not be used for your own purposes.
-Many students and job applicants prefer the easy route and use statement of interest samples as template for their own statements.
+Many students and job applicants prefer the easy route and use SoI samples as template for their own statements.
 Although this could potentially save time, it results in a statement that does not reflect your personality, writing style or inner voice.
 It may result in a rejection of your application because of the lack of originality or outright plagiarism.
 Let us help you, consider our services today!